-ECON2105H - Principles of Macroeconomics
+ECON2105 - Principles of Macroeconomics

 An introduction to the basic principles of economics with emphasis on the macroeconomics aspects of the economic system.
 It covers the concepts of demand and supply, national income analysis, inflation, unemployment, fiscal and monetary policy, money and banking, and the impact of globalization on macroeconomic activity.
 Credit toward graduation not allowed for ECON 2105 and ECON 2105H.
-Prerequisite(s): Honors Program membership.
+Prerequisite(s): Completion of or exemption from Learning Support requirements in English and Mathematics.